bigfanjs/super-heroes-app/README.md

   2. Click on the _DELETE_ button.

 ## Missing features
-There still a few missing features I did not find one week enough to add them to the application:

 1. Allow the user to assign each super hero an avatar and a symbol images.
 2. Render a loading dialog box with a progress icon before the DOM is ready.
 3. Making the application responsive.
 I designed the app to be mobile-first and the page layout does not quite fit large screens.